IshaqueThePassionate/javascript-for-everyone/14_functions/06_Optional_Arguments/Readme.md

 - You can set default values for parameters to handle missing arguments more gracefully.
 - Functions can also accept a variable number of arguments for added flexibility.

-Understanding these features allows you to create more flexible and dynamic functions that can handle various use cases effortlessly.